varun-go/varun-go/README.md

 ## 🔍 About Me

 Hi, my name is Varun Gopal!
-I am a graduate student in chemical engineering at the University of Minnesota - Twin Cities.
+I am a graduate student in chemical engineering at the University of Minnesota—Twin Cities.
 My research work is at the intersection of computational chemistry and machine learning.
-Curently, I am studying the behavior of small molecules, proteins, and enzymes using molecular dynamics simulations.
-Recently, I have been exploring the applications of machine learning in this area - such as through machine learning interatomic potentials.
+Currently, I am studying the behavior of small molecules, proteins, and enzymes using molecular dynamics simulations.
+Recently, I have been exploring the applications of machine learning in this area, such as through machine learning interatomic potentials.
+Check out my [website](https://varun-go.github.io/), where I have posted notes and tutorials on some of these topics!

 ## 📫 How to reach me